 Step 01: To begin, click on Video and then add the video you want to convert.

 Step 02: Once the video has been added, click on “to MP4” in the footer.
-MP4 is one of the popular extensions, and it is supported by most Android devices.
+MP4 is one of the popular extensions, and most Android devices support it.

 Step 03: The convert screen will come up.
 It would take some time to convert the video.
 Click on the “Convert” button to begin.